IndyJoeA/CANgage/README.md

 - **CANserver**: A device that connects to a vehicle's canbus and sends decoded data over wifi.
     - More about CANserver: http://www.jwardell.com/canserver
-    - Firmware 2.2-dev.2 or above is required on the CANserver to support UDP communication
+    - Firmware 2.2 is required on the CANserver to support UDP communication.
+To receive this version you will have to switch your CANserver Release Channel to Development and then have it check for updates to install the latest version.
 - **Display Module**: Many ESP32-based display modules can be supported, firmware currently available for:
     - LilyGo T-Display-S3 AMOLED: https://www.lilygo.cc/products/t-display-s3-amoled